Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Consistent training of ML-IAPs

 \subsection{DFT database}

 Two iron DFT databases are employed in the current study.
-The first database, referred to as DB-I, was originally developed for thermomechanics and defects \cite{Dragoni2018_PhysRevMaterials.2.013808}, and has been extended recently with an active-learned database to predict fracture \cite{lei_2022}.
-DB-I has 14,476 configurations and 160,280 LAEs, including the deformed bcc, fcc and hcp primitive cell/supercell, point defects, low index surface, $\gamma$ surface, surface separation process and small crack-tips.
+The first database, referred to as DB-I, was originally developed for thermomechanics and defects, including dislocations \cite{Dragoni2018_PhysRevMaterials.2.013808,maresca2018screw}, and has been extended recently with an active-learned database to predict fracture in single crystal \cite{lei_2022}.
+DB-I has 14,476 configurations and 160,280 LAEs, including the deformed bcc, face-centered cubic (fcc) and hexagonal close-packed (hcp) primitive cells/supercells, point defects, low index surfaces, $\gamma$ surfaces, surface separation paths and small crack-tips.
 The details of the database can be found in Refs. \cite{Dragoni2018_PhysRevMaterials.2.013808,lei_2022}.
+We train five ML-IAPs on DB-I to assess their accuracy and compare their computational efficiency.

-Another DFT database considered here is extracted from a Fe-H neural network potential, which is developed for modelling hydrogen embrittlement \cite{ogata_nnp_meng2021general}.
+Another iron DFT database considered here is extracted from a Fe-H database that was used to train a NN potential, which was developed for modelling hydrogen embrittlement \cite{ogata_nnp_meng2021general}.
 The pure iron configurations from the Fe-H database are selected, referred to as DB-II.
-DB-II contains 9,622 configurations (768,986 LAEs) which include deformed supercells, point defects, low index surface, $\gamma$ surface, symmetric tilt grain boundaries, dislocation core structures, and inherent structures in the liquid state.
-More details of the DB-II and the DFT calculations can be found in Ref. \cite{ogata_nnp_meng2021general}.
+DB-II contains 9,622 configurations (768,986 LAEs) which include deformed supercells, point defects, low index surfaces, $\gamma$ surfaces, a few symmetric tilt grain boundaries, various dislocation core structures, and inherent structures of the liquid state.
+More details about DB-II and the DFT calculations can be found in Ref. \cite{ogata_nnp_meng2021general}.

-Comparing the size of two databases, DB-II encompasses a number of atomic environments that is $\sim 5$ times larger than the ones in DB-I. The difference between DB-I and DB-II in terms of configuration types is that DB-I includes HCP primitive cell, surface separation and crack tips while DB-II has Bain path, diffusion pathways, symmetric tilt grain boundaries, dislocation structures, and inherent structures in the liquid state.
-To investigate the influence of the database on the predictions of dislocation core structures and fracture mechanisms, two GAPs are trained based on DB-I and DB-II, referred to as GAP-DB-I and GAP-DB-II.
+Comparing the size of the two databases, DB-II encompasses a number of atomic environments that is $\sim 5$ times larger than DB-I. The difference between DB-I and DB-II in terms of configuration types is that DB-I includes hcp primitive cells, surface separation paths and crack tips, while DB-II has Bain path, diffusion pathways, symmetric tilt grain boundaries, dislocation structures, and inherent structures of the liquid phase.
+To investigate the influence of the choice of the database on the prediction of dislocation and fracture properties, we train GAP on both DB-I and DB-II, and we refer to the two potentials as GAP-DB-I and GAP-DB-II.